 - 1. Remove the rubber plug from the axle end. - 2.
-Place grease gun on zerk. - 3.
-Pump grease until new grease begins to appear.
+Place the grease gun on the zerk. - Pump grease until new grease begins to appear.
 Use a different color grease each time so you will know when the new grease begins to appear. - 4.
 Install rubber plug and cap.
 Repeat for remaining wheel bearings.

-If your trailer axle(s) are not equipped with grease zerks, refer to the axle manufacturer's manual for service and maintenance information.
+If your trailer axle(s) are not equipped with grease zerks, refer to the axle manufacturer for service information

-9.2.10 uBrication
+8.2.10 Lug Nuts Or Bolts